wkusnierczyk/playlists/playlists/the-rainbow.md

 The title track of Almunia's debut album — six and a half minutes of slow-building, hypnotic psychedelic electronics.
 Described as "a sweet Pink Floydian ride," guitars spiral over warm, pulsing grooves, layering textures until you're enveloped.
 Where many selections in this playlist use silence as a tool, "New Moon" uses density — but gently, like fog thickening rather than a wall going up.
 The title carries its full lunar weight: the new moon is the dark phase, the moment of invisible renewal, when something is about to begin but hasn't yet shown itself.

-Almunia is an Italian electronic duo — Leonardo Ceccanti (guitars, bass, keyboards, vocals) and Gianluca Salvadori (turntables, production).
-Their debut was released in 2011 on the British label Claremont 56, which specialises in the warm intersection of disco, dub, and psychedelia — records designed for sunsets and the hour after them.
-Hand-numbered gatefold copies now sell on Discogs for around £170, and the album carries a near-perfect 4.82 out of 5 rating from 114 ratings — suggesting an intensely devoted following.
-This is a genuinely obscure pick in the context of this playlist: music found through listening rather than through media, through following a thread of sound rather than reputation.

 ### Observatory Crest
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← New Moon](#new-moon) · [Paper Tiger →](#paper-tiger)</sub>

 **Artist:** [Captain Beefheart and His Magic Band](#captain-beefheart-and-his-magic-band) · **Album:** [Blue Jeans and Moonbeams](#blue-jeans-and-moonbeams)

-"Observatory Crest" — Captain Beefheart & His Magic Band

 "Observatory Crest" is a very simple song: a guy and his girl drive up to a place high above Los Angeles after a gig and admire the view.
 Observatory Crest is actually a spot where people would "make out" — one of those places from high school where people would take their sweethearts, out in Antelope Valley where Don Van Vliet lived for a time.
 Before smog overtook the valley, you could see everything.